-(1) On November 25, 2014, the Company granted each of Messrs.
-Bracher and Sheedy (i) a Time Option to purchase 362,031 shares of the Company's common stock, at an exercise price of \$7.13, pursuant to the Time Option Agreement.
-As of December 29, 2018, 72,407 shares subject to the Time Option held by each of Messrs.
-Bracher and Sheedy are unvested.
-On November 25, 2014, the Company granted each of Messrs.
-McMahon and Wilson (i) a Time Option to purchase 241,353 shares of the Company's common stock, at an exercise price of \$7.13, pursuant to the Time Option Agreement.
-As of December 29, 2018, 48,271 shares subject to the Time Option held by each of Messrs.
-McMahon and Wilson are unvested.
-The Time Option Agreement provides that if a change in control occurs during the executive's employment, the Time Option will become fully vested and exercisable immediately prior to the effective time of such change in control.
-The amounts provided above represent the spread value of the unvested shares subject to each Time Option held by the applicable Named Executive Officer.
-The amounts above represent the value associated with the accelerated vesting of the unvested shares subject to each Time Option held by the executive upon a change in control, which is the product of (i) the difference between (A) the estimated fair value of our common stock as of December 29, 2018, as set by the Compensation Committee in accordance with its equity grant policy (\$11.64) and (B) the exercise price (\$7.13); and (ii) the number of unvested shares subject to the Time Option as of December 29, 2018.
+(1) On June 19, 2019, the Company granted each of Messrs.
+Bracher, Sheedy and McMahon a time-vesting option to purchase 91,195, 91,195 and 63,135 shares of our common stock, respectively, at an exercise price of \$22.00.
+As of December 28, 2019, all shares subject to the option held by each of the executives are unvested.
+If the executive undergoes a termination of employment without cause following a change in control, the option will become fully vested and exercisable.
+The amounts above represent the value associated with the accelerated vesting of the unvested shares subject to each option held by the executive upon a change in control, which is the product of (i) the difference between (A) the closing price of our common stock as of December 28, 2019 (\$33.47) and (B) the exercise price (\$22.00); and (ii) the number of unvested shares subject to the option as of December 28, 2019.